JesseRodriguezAvila/Hand_to_Emoji/README.md

 we borrowed code (def xml_to_csv) from generate_tfrecord.py to get the names of all different images under a folder. this function will grab the name of the images and class (label) from their respective xml files.

-secondly, now that we had the names of all images in a pandas dataframe, we seperated them by hand gesture / class.
+secondly, we will know the names of all images, we then seperated them by hand gesture / class.

 once separated by class, for every class we randomized them and seleted 26% for testing (head of list). this was done by getting the length of all images within one gesture type, multiplied times n percent.
 This will determine how many will go to testing. the remaining will go to training (tail of list).